Resizing a virtual disk in VMware Fusion (1020778)

 Increasing the size of the disk partition in your operating system

-Note: In Fusion 4.x and 5.x, a Windows XP or newer virtual machine automatically re-sizes on first boot after increasing the disk size in the virtual machine settings.
+Note: In Fusion 4.x and above versions, a Windows XP or newer virtual machine automatically re-sizes on first boot after increasing the disk size in the virtual machine settings.

 In Fusion 3.x or older, to increase the size of the disk partition in Windows Vista or 7: